loupage/my-portfolio/README.md

 # my-portfolio
-This is my professional portfolio it uses AWS and ReactJS.
+This is a course project that uses AWS and ReactJS.

 ## Technologies Used